 Eligible commercial paper shall have a maximum maturity of 270 days or less.
-The City may not invest more than 40 percent of its surplus funds in commercial paper, and the City may invest no more than 10% of its total investment assets in the commercial paper and the medium-term notes of any single issuer.
+Under a provision sunsetting on January 1, 2026,the City may not invest more than 40 percent of its surplus funds in commercial paper, and the City may invest no more than 5% in any single issuer, and no more than 10% of its total investment assets in the commercial paper and the medium-term notes of any single issuer.

-8. Negotiable Certificates of Deposit issued by a nationally or state-chartered bank or savings association or federal association or a state or federal credit union or by a state-licensed branch of a foreign bank.
-Purchases of negotiable certificates of deposit shall not exceed 15 percent of the City's surplus money invested and shall be limited to no more than 3 percent of any single issuer.
-Deposit notes and bank notes purchased through a broker or dealer shall be included with negotiable certificates of deposit in calculating allowable maximum percentages.
-Purchases of negotiable certificates of deposit, deposit notes and bank notes of up to \$250,000 are allowable in any institution that insures its deposits with the Federal Deposit Insurance Corporation, while purchases greater than \$250,000 shall be rated in a category of "A" or its equivalent or better by two Nationally Recognized Statistical-Rating Organizations.
+- 9. Negotiable Certificates of Deposit issued by a nationally or state-chartered bank or savings association or federal association or a state or federal credit union or by a federally-licensed or state-licensed branch of a foreign bank.
+Purchases of negotiable certificates of deposit shall not exceed 30 percent of the City's surplus money invested and shall be limited to no more than 5 percent of any single issuer.
+Deposit notes and banknotes purchased through a broker or dealer shall be included with negotiable certificates of deposit in calculating allowable maximum percentages.
+Purchases of negotiable certificates of deposit, deposit notes and bank notes of up to \$250,000 are allowable in any institution that insures its deposits with the Federal Deposit Insurance Corporation, while purchases greater than \$250,000 shall be rated in a category of "A" or its equivalent or better by at least one NRSRO.
+Maturities for negotiable certificates of deposit shall not exceed five years. - 10.
+Time Deposits.
+The City may invest in non-negotiable Certificates of Deposit at commercial banks and savings and loan associations that are collateralized in accordance with the California Government Code.
+To be eligible to receive City funds, the depository institution shall have received an overall rating of not less than "satisfactory" in its most recent evaluation of its record of meeting the credit needs of California's communities, including low and moderate-income neighborhoods.
+In selecting depositories, the credit worthiness of institutions shall be considered.
+Banks and Savings and Loan Associations seeking to establish an investment relationship with the City shall submit an audited financial report that shall be reviewed for compliance with the City's investment standards.
+Any institution not providing an audited annual financial report shall be removed from the approved list and all funds maturing will be withdrawn.
+A list of eligible institutions shall be maintained in the investment procedures manual.